How much cover do you need?

 It can be confronting to think about, but making a plan for our loved ones in case the worst happens is important.

-Read on for helpful advice about deciding how much insurance you need for your circumstances, plus where to go if you want more help.
+Read on for helpful information when considering how much insurance you need for your circumstances, plus where to go if you want more help.

 Insuring your income and your life is an important step in making sure you and your loved ones are financially secure if the worst happens.